Topics on this page:

 Tip 3: Keep an open mind

-- Really listen to the situation from the other person's perspective.
-Many situations end in a compromise because there are good points on the both sides.
-Approach this situation as “how do we solve the problem that we have?”
+- Try to listen and understand the situation from the other person's perspective.
+Many situations end in a compromise because there are good points on both sides.
+Approach the situation as “how do we solve the problem that we have?”
 Don’t blame the other side.
 Even if you are not able to resolve the situation now, a better understanding of the other side’s position will help you to prepare for court.

 Tip 4: Don’t overreact to negative statements